Training

 Provider designee training

 Provider designees working for licensed family child care programs are required to complete this training before being assigned as a designee.
-Provider designees are responsible for compliance with licensing rules and requirements when the provider is absent from the program.

 Center director training